nrepl/spec.nrepl.org/spec.md

  "code": "99 + 121"}
 ```

+In the event that the code runs successfully this should return a
-This should normally return a message with a `value` field containing
+message with a `value` field containing a string representation of the
-a string representation of the return value.
+return value.

 ```json
 // client <- server